-4. A transfer of Bitcoins from wallet holder A to wallet holder B is not a 'data transaction' for purposes of these Principles because the transaction is primarily about a transfer of value represented by a virtual token and documented on the blockchain.
-Likewise, ingame purchase of a weapon or superpower would not be a 'data transaction' and would not be covered by the Principles because the focus is on the functionality, not on the information.
+4. A transfer of Bitcoins (a form of cryptocurrency) from wallet holder A to wallet holder B is not a "data transaction" for purposes of these Principles because the transaction is primarily about a transfer of value represented by a virtual token and documented on the blockchain.
+Likewise, in-game purchase of a weapon or superpower would not be a "data transaction" and would not be covered by these Principles because the focus is on the functionality, not on the information.